sarl/sarl-jekyll-website/docs/official/reference/bic/Lifecycle.md

 This action automatically unregisters the calling agent from the default context, and therefore all its spaces including the default space.

-<veryimportantnote> If the killed agent was a composed agent, it must not have members any more before
+> **_Very Important Note:_** If the killed agent was a composed agent, it must not have members any more before
-calling this action, otherwise a `RuntimeException` is thrown.</veryimportantnote>
+> calling this action, otherwise a `RuntimeException` is thrown.

 This action fires two events: